 The actual cost of attending Las Positas College involves far more than per-credit costs… challenging though those may be.
 In actuality, the full costs of higher education must also include payments for child care, transportation, and lost work & family time.
 Far and away the most easily quantified additional costs are for supplies – principally textbooks.
 A single text often costs in excess of $100 and can exceed $400.
 Sadly, these “extra” costs can force some students to attempt to take classes without textbooks or, worse, drop out of college.

 The Las Positas College Foundation Textbook Challenge in a vehicle to fund a Book “Loaner” program.
 Managed by the Associated Students of Las Positas College, the program started in the Fall Semester 2009 as a daily check-out service of the College Library.
-Recently it was revised to permit use of textbooks for a full semester for a fee of just $30 per text with a two book limit.
+Recently it was revised to permit use of textbooks for a full semester for a fee of just $30 per text with a three book limit.